-Mellinger Minutes: Andy Reid needs to stand up to Marcus Peters, diagnosing the Chiefs’ problems, and more
+Mellinger Minutes: Reid needs to stand up to Peters, diagnosing Chiefs’ problems, and more

 8. Michael Porter Jr. He’d be higher on this list, but I’m working under the assumption that he’ll make a full recovery, leaving his NBA career unaffected.
 It’s also worth remembering here that even if he doesn’t play again for Mizzou, he had an outsized positive effect on the program merely with the excitement, self-esteem, and Jeremiah Tillmon he helped bring.
 But, c’mon.
 That’s an enormous What If.

 7. Tony VanZant.
-He was the nation’s No. 1 recruit, and signed to stay home and take Mizzou to glory, but never played a down after ripping his knee in a high school all-star game.
+He was the nation’s No. 1 recruit, and signed to stay home and take Mizzou to glory, but made just 39 carries after ripping his knee in a high school all-star game.
 Running backs are mercurial, so who knows, but the injury

 6. JaRon Rush.
 Alcoholism isn’t an “injury” in the traditional sense, but for Rush it was more debilitating than an ACL tear.
 And, look, even with a healthy body and mind, he could’ve fizzled out.
 But it sure would’ve been interesting to watch.
 Sort of the basketball version of VanZant, in some ways.